wcmaart/api/readme.md

     git clone --recursive https://github.com/wcmaart/api

-To access the getObject endpoint, you will need to export the api key to `EMUSEUM_API`
+To access the getObject endpoint, you will need to export the api key to `EMUSEUM_KEY`

     npm install
     npm start